wp-plugins/digishop/readme.txt

 * Added some fixes with the downloads.
 * Chrome users were getting download interrupted.
 * Added a link to the files (e.g. when the admin has to manually send the download link)
+* Added a newsletter box in the settings

 = 1.0.2 =
 * Fixed: Notification wasn't sent to the payer